Robbybp/incidence_examples/README.md

 These packages (and any others I've forgotten) should be easily installable with pip.

+The tutorial also relies on the PyNumero ASL library, for getting Jacobians, which can be obtained via `pyomo build-extensions`.

 ### Instructions
 To run these examples and tutorial, you need to download the code in this repository, probably by running: